 Financial assets and financial liabilities are initially recognised at fair value.
 Transactions costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities (other than those measured at FVTPL) are added to or deducted from the fair value of the financial assets or financial liabilities, as appropriate, on initial recognition.
-Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial assets and financial assets are directly attributable to the acquisition or issue of financial assets and financial assets and financial assets are directly attributable to the acquisition or issue of financial assets and financial liabilities which are measured at FVTPL are recognised immediately in profit or loss.
+Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities which are measured at FVTPL are recognised immediately in profit or loss.